LittleAmber2005/AutoShutdown/README.md

 # AutoShutdown

-A mod adding command `/sd` and implementing automatic server shutdown.
+A mod implements automatic server shutdown, adding `/sd`.

 Made for servers!
 Clients don't have to install AutoShutdown to connect to the server.